wjuszczyk/dezoomcamp-project/README.md

 - Which ones are most popular on both platforms?
 - Which album types are most popular?
-- What is the division between types of albums for all artists or per one selected?
+- What is the distribution of types of albums for all artists or per one selected?

 ## Technologies used:
 &emsp;Infrastructure as Code: [Terraform](https://www.terraform.io)